 Cycling in Melbourne

-Melbourne is a cycle-friendly city and has an extensive network of bicycle paths and cycle lanes on the roads.
+Melbourne is a cycle-friendly city and has an extensive network of bicycle paths and cycle lanes.
 These are utilised regularly for commuting to and from work, and for recreation.

 Are you an expat living in Melbourne?